Tuesday, 22 July 2014

 If you watch movies on television you might notice that characters are separated by physical obstacles when they are at odds.
 A character who is weak might be portrayed as shorter.
 This type of visualisation plays upon basic human animal psychology.
 People have a desire subconsciously to separate themselves from their enemies and to associate themselves with those whom they like.
 This probably comes all the way from primitive man who had to avoid his predators and competitors, and gain advantage from his allies, and sought to bring himself closer to his prey items.
 A person who is lying might attempt to distance himself from the truth finder at points where they lie.
 They might attempt to avert their gaze, or place a physical object between them and the truth finder, or separate them from their self via the gestures of their hands.
 Expressions might also appear on the face of a liar at this point.
 A high-pitched voice has been known to be associated with the loss of control, while a voice which goes below its ordinary pitch suggests that an individual is attempting to keep control of their self.
 Again looking at basic psychology of human beings and animals: a liar is the enemy of the truth finder as far as the liar is concerned.
 They might very well be lying for the sake of the truth finder.
 However, their voice might betray this evolutionary response in as much as the placing of an object or averting of eye contact can be a cue as to falsehood in some instances.
 Direct eye contact suggests a lack of a barrier between two individuals.
 Language also picks up on this basic psychology.
 If someone is an enemy of yours you might refer to a task you did together as a task done by 'enemy and I' rather than as a task done by 'we' or 'us.'

+Parts of speech are also vital in detecting a lie.
 A truth teller is more likely to refer to himself or herself in a sentence.
 A truth teller is more likely to use the word 'I' or the word 'me.'
 The liar is more likely to refer to others than themselves.
 A truth teller might say that they locked the door.
 A liar however is more likely to distance themselves from their own actions.
 The liar might say the door appeared locked or the door was locked.
 The liar therefore is not in their false story which makes the liar feel more comfortable about telling the lie.
 If an individual equivocates or is vague it might be a sign that the equivocation itself or the vagueness itself is truthful but that there is more to the story which they desire to hide from the truth finder.
 If an individual attempts to divert attention such as via an intentional approach of answering a question via another question or by attempting to alter the topic or through avoidance or attack this might be an indication of deception.
 A liar not only attempts to distance themselves from the false story they are informing you of, they are also more likely to express negative emotions in the telling of their story in order to mask their own negative response to their own act of lying whether consciously or subconsciously, this can be discovered through the use of negative adjectives in the description of how an individual was feeling in a moment.

 The tense in which a story is told can also be an indicator of deception.
 The part of the brain which relates to memory when accessed: usually comes to be expressed in the past tense.
 The part of the brain which relates to deception: however operates in the present tense.
 A person who is engaging in falsehood might tell a story all in the past tense until such points where they are telling a falsehood.
 A person also might accidentally through their use of the past tense reveal their belief that a missing person is in fact dead.
 Watching carefully and at all relevant times for the tense in which an individual person explain something in can often reveal a point which requires more interrogation or better instructions in, in order to avoid embarrassment at trial.
 A liar is also more likely to use simpler sentence structure: the lie itself takes up a certain degree of mental acuity which is then not available for the use of more complex sentences.
 For instance a liar is more likely to use basic action words such as 'walk' or 'go' or 'run' and less likely to use words such as traverse, or sentences such as 'I missed the bus and thus had to proceed on foot.'
 A truth teller is more likely to inform you of what did not happen.
 Words such as 'but' or 'however' which relate to what did not occur are far more likely to be used by a truth teller.
 For instance: 'I took Fourth Street rather than Fifth Street because there was a traffic jam on Fifth Street!'
 It is more difficult to lie about what did not happen than to lie about what did happen.
 The lie by its very definition is a false small model of the world.
 The lie might be very consistent within itself by the ingenuity of the lie teller.
 A lie or falsehood however is small by its very definition because it is a model of the world rather than a retelling of actual events within the real world.
 It is because of the vast brainpower demanded to create such a small model of the world with consistency: that liars sometimes contradict themselves and use simpler language and simpler stories.
 The mere consistency of the lie can sometimes reveal it to a focused truth finder.
 The liar needs to remember their lie and therefore requires a degree of consistency and simplicity in their story.
 A lie therefore often involves a scarcity of important detail.
 A truth teller might relay a full inventory of their senses.
 They might refer to the smell of something and the taste of something, the colour of something, the size of something and so forth.
 The liar has to be careful in how much detail they give.
 Practised liars might intentionally give detail in order to appear not to be working off a false model of the world.
 The false truth in such a case can often be brought to contradict itself through intelligent and thoughtful interrogation or gathering of instructions.
 As most people do not have perfect memories, their lies are often something which can be dug out and discovered.